timofeysie/dot-one/README.md

 ### Using a provider context

-In the src/pages/auth/SignInForm.js file, this is how the useCOntext hook is used with the SetCurrentUserContext defined in the App.js.
+In the src/pages/auth/SignInForm.js file, this is how the useContext hook is used with the SetCurrentUserContext defined in the App.js.

 ```js
 import React, { useContext, useState } from "react";